xelune/github-pages-with-jekyll/index.md

 ---
-title: "Jack's sense of accomplishment"
+title: "Jack's sense of partly accomplishment"
 ---

 Whale hello there!